REVENUES AT €144.6 MILLION

 The gross operating margin, equal to €70.2 million, grew by 0.5% compared to €69.8 million of the same period of the previous year, also showing incidence on revenues substantially in line with the same quarter of the previous year, going from 48.8% in 2018 to 48.5% in 2019, due to the efficiencies in materials costs and the improvement of the mix, which offset the unfavourable trend in exchange rates.

 Operating and other costs , equal to €53.9 million, were up 4.9% compared to €51.4 million of the same period of 2018 and increased by 1.3 percentage points in terms of incidence on turnover, going from 36.0% to 37.3%.
-In particular, research and development costs increased by 12.9% to €29.1 million, accounting for 20.1% of revenues as compared with the 18.0% recorded in the same period of 2018, attributable to the investments made in 2018 to strengthen the commercial organisations.
+In particular, distribution costs increased by 12.9% to €29.1 million, accounting for 20.1% of revenues as compared with the 18.0% recorded in the same period of 2018, attributable to the investments made in 2018 to strengthen the commercial organisations.
 Research and Development costs, amounting to around €14.3 million (€14.5 million in the first quarter of 2018) were substantially in line with the previous period, with an incidence on turnover of 9.9%.

 EBITDA decreased by 1.4%, going from €22.0 million in the first quarter of 2018 to €21.6 million, whilst the incidence on revenues (EBITDA margin) came to 15.0%, from 15.4% in 2018.
 The slight decrease was due to the increase in the incidence of operating costs and to the unfavourable trend in exchange rates, partially offset by the benefit deriving from the adoption of the new accounting standard IFRS 16 - Leases, which resulted in the recording of higher depreciation and lower costs for leases and rentals of €1.3 million.